Gr34sy/horizon-banking-app/README.md

 2. Install the project dependencies using npm/pnpm

-3. Set Up Environment Variables
+3. Set Up Environment Variables.
 Create a new file named `.env` in the root of your project and add the following content:

 ```env
 #NEXT